network-unit-testing-system/nuts/README.md

 Note that it can be relevant in which directory `pytest` is started if this is a relative path.
 Defaults to `nr-config.yaml`.

-`nornir_filter`: A nornir filter that is applied to the `nr` instance before the task is executed.
+`nornir_filter`: A nornir filter that is applied to the `nr` instance before the task is executed, for example to filter for specific hosts.
 Defaults to an empty filter so that the task runs on the full instance.

 `nuts_arguments`: Arguments that are passed to the nornir task as `kwargs`.
+These can be
+parameters that are defined in the `test_execution` part of the test bundle.
 Defaults to an empty dictionary so that no data is passed to the task.

 If you read this carefully, you might have noticed that `general_result` requires `nuts_task`, but it is not exposed by default.
 It is the job of the test class to expose the appropriate nornir task as the `nuts_task` fixture as there is no viable default task.

-In addition to these statically exposed fixtures, `nuts_parameters` is exposed when pytest is called on yaml files as shortly described in the chapter "test bundle structure".
+In addition to these statically exposed fixtures, `nuts_parameters` is exposed when pytest is called on yaml files (see "Test Bundle Structure".

-### nuts custom marker
+### Nuts custom marker
-The custom pytest marker "nuts" uses the data during test collection that has been defined in the test bundle.
+During test collection, the custom pytest marker "nuts" uses the data that has been defined in the test bundle.
 This annotation is a wrapper around the `pytest.mark.parametrize` annotation and allows the plugin to consider the data entries from the test bundle.